Introducing Jel: the video game for work

 The world is ready for the video game for work.

 To many, it will look like a toy.
 It will only make sense to people who’ve played games, and it will be built just for them.
-And it will provide much-needed relief from things like Zoom for the teams out there who “get it.”
+And it will provide much-needed relief from being on camera for the teams out there who “get it.”

 Jel is my attempt to build this product.
 I designed it the way I want for myself and the teams I work on.
 I’m sure there will be many other products like it to come, and some are already out there building their own ideas.